alonzno/Quack-Compiler/README.md

 # Quack-Compiler
 A compiler for the Quack language
-By Alonzo Altamirano for CIS 461 mit Michael Young
+By Alonzo Altamirano for CIS 461 with Michael Young